The Best Biking in Madison County

 The annual bike event, The Tour de Madison, put Madison County on the map for cyclists approximately 25 years ago.
-Held every year in May, The Tour de Madison is one of the best group rides in the area.
+Held every year (except 2020) in May, The Tour de Madison is one of the best group rides in the area.
 It features a metric century for avid cyclists, a challenging 45-mile ride, and a more forgiving family ride of about 15 miles.

 Some of us ride frequently in Madison County and here are a few of our favorite bike routes:

 Thrift Road/Ruth Road Loop – This is a spectacular ride of approximately 10 miles through hilly terrain near the Town of Madison.
 Park in town and bike to Thrift Road.
 There you will take a right and enjoy a downhill start to the ride.
 The scenic, rolling road will lead you for 5-6 miles past old farms and forested hillsides.
 You will pass the small community of Ruth and there begin a half-mile climb.
 After the climb, you are treated to a gentle, mostly downhill ride.
 The ride finishes with a short ¼ mile climb as you arrive back in the Town of Madison.
 To stay on the Thrift Road/Ruth Road Loop just take a right on every state road along the ride.